During the COVID-19 pandemic, I am meeting all clients exclusively online.

-I am an artist, intersectional hood-feminist, transformative justice facilitator, and expressive arts therapist with a strong interest in rhythmic poetry, arts empowerment, community building, and social justice.
+I am an expressive arts therapist, intersectional hood-feminist, transformative justice facilitator, and Hip-Hop aficionado with a strong interest in arts empowerment, community building, and social justice.
 I am inspired by liberation healing and am invested in deeper understandings of colonial impacts on mental health and identity.
 I value the intersectionalities and breadth of human identities, dis/abilities, experience, and creative expressions.

 My work is centred around relationship and using the arts and dialogue as catalysts for personal inquiry, discovery, and growth.

 I am one of the founding therapists of the Trauma to Trust Clinic (2018) offered by Vita Community Living Services in Toronto serving adults living with intellectual and developmental disabilities, and dual-diagnosis.
-I continue to offer virtual expressive arts therapy in private practice.
-Additionally, I am a faculty member of the WHEAT Institute and proudly serve as the Vice President of the Ontario Expressive Arts Therapy Association (OEATA).
+Additionally, I offer virtual expressive arts therapy in private practice.
+I am a collaborator with Life as Medicine (LaM) and serve as the Vice President of the Ontario Expressive Arts Therapy Association (OEATA).

-Since 2007, I have facilitated a wide range of arts-based programs, workshops, and trainings for various organizations to support their clients in the areas of community arts, inclusion, diversity, equity, anti-racism (IDEA), cultural humility, liberation-based practice, and mental health education.
+Since 2007, I have facilitated a wide range of arts-based engagements through workshops, programs, and trainings to explore, play, and deepen our relationship with social justice, mental health, and the arts.
 I am known for my dynamic, creative and bold facilitation style delivered with a relational and inclusive approach.
 I use a variety of artistic modalities (poetry, music, visual arts, movement, theatre) to engage and empower individuals’ creative spirit and expressive voice.

 I hold a Master's degree in Expressive Arts Therapy minoring in Psychology with a focus on Empowerment Through Hip-Hop.